Community Award Descriptions

 Founder’s Award

-This award recognizes an NTPA volunteer, board member, or donor whose special efforts merit high recognition of distinction for their service.
+This is an award recognizing that NTPA special volunteer, board member, or donor whose special efforts merit high recognition of distinction for their service.
 This award is offered to those participants whose meritorious works place them in a unique pantheon of NTPA’s most impactful volunteers.

 President’s Award

-This award recognizes the NTPA Board Member whose efforts and contributions deserve recognition for their impact on NTPA and example of leadership for our NTPA boards.
+This award recognizes that NTPA Board Member whose efforts and contributions deserve recognition for their impact on NTPA and example of leadership for our NTPA boards.

 Volunteer of the Year

-This award recognizes the NTPA Volunteer whose “above and beyond” efforts have made a significant impact on NTPA shows, programs and activities.
-This should be “un-compensated” volunteerism that has made this individual a key source of effort and support in the prior year.
+This award recognizes that NTPA Volunteer whose “above and beyond” efforts have made a significant impact on NTPA shows, programs, and activities.
+This should be “uncompensated” volunteerism that has made this individual a key source of effort and support in the prior year.

 Rules of the Selection Process